- If you want to dual boot Windows 11 and Ubuntu and use the two operating systems side by side, note that Ubuntu has basic hardware requirements.

 1. Create a dedicated Ubuntu partition

 - Open Disk Management.
 You can do that by pressing Windows Key + X and selecting Disk Management from the list.

-- Now you need to select a drive that you want to shrink.
-Choose one that has at least 50GB of free space, but if you’re planning to use Ubuntu extensively, you might need even more space.
+- Now, you need to select a drive that you want to shrink.
+Choose one with at least 50GB of free space, but if you plan to use Ubuntu extensively, you might need even more space.

 - Right-click the desired drive and choose Shrink Volume from the context menu.